jnguyen727/bad-apple-spectrogram/README.md

 # Bad Apple!! but I animated it using Spectrograms

 This is a personal project where I re-created **Bad Apple!!** using spectrograms.
-I did this purely for fun and out of my curiosity.
 ---

 ## See It